10 real women on what it's like to work full-time and be a mom.

 “It all comes down to compartmentalizing and not being ashamed to ask for help.
 It’s important to be a professional and a good mother, but it’s important to be present in both roles, instead of stressing about failing someone all of the time.
 When I am with my daughter, I put my cell phone in the other room and step away from the computer.
 When I’m at work, I close all of my internet browsers and put my cell phone in my desk drawer until I need it for something work-related.
 Sometimes it’s difficult, but I am so much better at being a wife/mom/worker when I am fully present in the moment, instead of trying to multitask more than necessary.”

--Megan, of Turn the Page Book Coaching & Editorial and mother of a newborn
+-Megan, of Turn the Page Book Coaching & Editorial and mother of one daughter